1. About this survey

 Evidence has shown that fiscal openness makes governments more responsive and accountable, reducing corruption, optimising budget allocations, and improving fiscal management and public service delivery.
 This paper, the fourth in a series of seven, examines aspects of fiscal openness, vertical accountability (linking citizens and state) and horizontal accountability (linking institutions and actors within government) in 23 African countries.

-Year: 2017 Theme: Capable finance ministries, Budget practices Countries: Benin, Botswana, Burkina Faso, Burundi, Central African Republic, Comoros, Cote d'Ivoire, Ghana, Guinea, Kenya, Lesotho, Madagascar, Mali, Mauritius, Namibia, Niger, Seychelles, Sierra Leone, South Africa, The Gambia, Tunisia, Uganda Language: English
+Year: 2017 Theme: Building Public Finance Capabilities, Budget practices Countries: Benin, Botswana, Burkina Faso, Burundi, Central African Republic, Comoros, Côte d'Ivoire, Ghana, Guinea, Kenya, Lesotho, Madagascar, Mali, Mauritius, Namibia, Niger, Seychelles, Sierra Leone, South Africa, The Gambia, Tunisia, Uganda Language: English